mozilla/django-tidings/docs/settings.rst

   The address from which tidings' emails will appear to come.
-Most of the time, the :class:`~tidings.events.Event` has an opportunity to override this in code, but this settings is used as a default for conveniences like :func:`~tidings.utils.emails_with_users_and_watches` and the default implementation of :meth:`Event._activation_email()
+Most of the time, the :class:`~tidings.events.Event` has an opportunity to override this in code, but this setting is used as a default for conveniences like :func:`~tidings.utils.emails_with_users_and_watches` and the default implementation of :meth:`Event._activation_email()
   <tidings.events.Event._activation_email>`.